Continue to the content

 Alternatives

 Currently, Exhibit and Storiiies are the most popular free IIIF storytelling tools.
+What are the main differences?

 • Exhibit accommodates book materials (i.e. manifests with multiple images = pages or folios) and allows you to integrate YouTube videos into the guided viewing.